 Upon which, you’d need to restore the stock Samsung firmware and wait for a period of 7 days before you could attempt to flash custom binaries again.
-Thanks to some awesome developers at XDA, a patch was provided to bypass KG/RMM state when dealing with modifications.
+Thanks to some awesome developers at XDA, a patch was released to help bypass KG/RMM state when dealing with software modifications.

 So up until this stage, you didn’t have to actually unlock the bootloader to get started with things like rooting, custom ROMs, recoveries, etc.

 Fourth (current) stage: This brings us down to the current scenario.
 With the launch of the Galaxy S10 series and devices thereafter, Samsung finally introduced a proper way to unlock the bootloader.